Skip to Main Content

 Guidance

-Just as with all information seeking, when using an AI tool to gather information about a topic, critical appraisal is an important part of the process.
+But, just as with all information seeking strategies, when using an AI tool to gather information about a topic, critical appraisal is an important part of the process.
 You should look carefully at the AI outputs:

-• evaluate its accuracy by verifying it with additional sources
+• evaluate the accuracy of the output by verifying it with additional sources

 • determine the relevancy of the information to your information need